 In Germany, the responsibility for the safety of dietary supplements lies with the manufacturers and retailers – as it does with all food products.
 All dietary supplements must be registered with the German Federal Office of Consumer Protection and Food Safety (BVL).
 For dietary supplements, the authorities only record which ingredients are listed on the label.
 But they can take samples of the products to check them.

 So dietary supplements don't have to go through all of the strict tests and quality assurance processes that are required of medicines before they are sold on the market.
-This means that it's not always possible to be sure that all products have the same quality.
+This means that it's not always possible to be sure that all dietary supplement products have the same quality.

 When should you be careful?

 It's a good idea to be especially careful when ordering products on the internet.
 Products that are ordered from abroad will not automatically conform to German food safety laws.
-Because other countries have different regulations, a might contain such a large amount of a substance that it would be considered a drug in Germany.
+Because other countries have different regulations, a dietary supplement might contain such a large amount of a substance that it would be considered a drug in Germany.
 It could also contain substances in quantities exceeding the limits recommended by German regulators.

 Because dietary supplements are regulated like food products rather than like medicines, they are not allowed to be advertised as substances that cure, relieve or prevent illnesses, or that are suitable for a specific therapeutic use.
-That is why dietary supplements are often claimed to have more general effects such as "supports your ," "has a hormone-balancing effect" or "supports the health of your joints."
+That is why dietary supplements are often claimed to have more general effects such as "supports your immune system," "has a hormone-balancing effect" or "supports the health of your joints."
 It's important to know that most of these claims are unproven, though, and don't tell us anything about the actual health benefit of taking the product.

 Do you need to take dietary supplements to stay healthy?